 With Canine Pawsibilities I can finally combine two of my passions: developing a bond between a dog and its owner and improving the well-being of dogs.

-All canine massage therapy sessions and dog training classes are ran by myself.
-Being an experienced and successful dog agility trainer and competitor as well as a professionally qualified canine massage therapist, I combine my knowledge of both disciplines to:
+Being an experienced and successful dog agility trainer and competitor as well as a professionally qualified Canine Physiotherapist, Canine Massage therapist, Manual Therapist (osteopathic techniques), and a Canine Fitness instructor, I combine my knowledge of these disciplines to:

-- better analyse the muscular issues that may be affecting your dog, including sport dogs and show dogs and provide the most appropriate Canine Massage Therapy sessions
+- Better analyse the muscular issues that may be affecting your dog and provide the most appropriate Physiotherapy treatment or Fitness program.

-In addition to my 13 years experience with dog training I also have an extensive experience in competing and teaching people.
-I am a qualified diving instructor, sailing instructor, team coach and international competitor.
-In my previous life I was also a successful Sales and Marketing director, but decided to leave the industry to live my passion.
+In addition to my 23 years experience of dog training, I also have extensive experience of competing and teaching.
+I am a qualified diving instructor, sailing instructor, sailing team coach and international competitor.
+I was a successful Sales and Marketing director but chose to leave the industry to live my passion.

-Manouk (my now 8 years old Border Collie) and I qualified and competed in most of the country’s major finals (at championship level, grade 7), we won the 2011 Scottish dog agility of the year title, represented Scotland at the Crufts International Agility final where we finished third in the jumping round and qualified in the Scottish squad for the World Agility Open.
-Together we have won 2 agility championship tickets (and have quite a few nearly missed too!) and 3 reserves tickets.
-I also won another reserve ticket with my first agility dog, Midge now 14 year old.
+With my Border Collie Manouk, we qualified and competed in most of the UK’s major finals at championship level (Grade 7).
+In 2009 we competed in Kennel Club Agility Stakes at Olympia.
+In 2011 we won the Scottish Agility Dog of the year and then represented Scotland at the Crufts International Agility final where we finished third in the jumping round.
+We also qualified for the Scottish squad for the inaugural World Agility Open in 2011.
+Together we won 2 agility Championship tickets and 3 Championship reserve tickets.
+I also won another Championship reserve ticket with my first agility dog, Midge.

-In my youth I used to compete at international level in sailing, qualified repetitively in the French ladies squad and finished third in the ladies placing at the world cup open week.
+In my youth I used to compete at international level in sailing, and qualified repetitively for the French ladies squad and finished third overall the ladies placing at the world cup open week.